ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 can now be used to perform administrative actions on the selected ontologies.
 Simply choose an administrative action from the dropdown, and click on the `Go` button to perform the operation(s).
-This menu lets you re-run any of the ontology processing steps performed by OntoPortal, as well as deleting the ontology.
+This menu lets you re-run most of the ontology processing steps performed by OntoPortal, as well as deleting the ontology.
+The `Process` selection queues the ontology for processing, and then performs the same processing steps as OntoPortal performs.

 ### Cache management